KYLA: Air1

-On December 1, 2012 at midnight, KLST/KLSN/KLSI (the call signs changed shortly after) officially flipped from AC to the nationally syndicated Christian contemporary hit radio (Christian CHR) network Air1 under new owner Educational Media Foundation.
+On December 1, 2012, at midnight, KLST/KLSN/KLSI officially flipped from AC to the national Christian contemporary hit radio (Christian CHR) network Air1 under new owner Educational Media Foundation.
 This transaction brought the Christian CHR format to suburban areas of Los Angeles with the station's multiple rimshot Class A signals.
 At the time of the flip, Air1 played music from a wide variety of contemporary Christian artists such as Tauren Wells, TobyMac, Group 1 Crew, Seventh Day Slumber, and Skillet.
 The feed is also heard on KTLW's network of Class A FM translators in portions of the northern Los Angeles area as well as on a 92.7 FM repeater in southwestern parts of the metro.
+In 2013, the trimulcast's call signs were once again changed: KLST-FM became KYLA, KLSN became KYRA, and KLSI became KYZA.
 The Air1 network flipped to contemporary worship music on January 1, 2019.